JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 How to make any amp sound good when testing it out: 1.
 Tune up really well.
 2. Come with a set of riffs and just play those.
 Famous youtubers can noodle and keep it always interesting, but for starters learn a few riffs (even super simple) that are fun and musical and easy for you to play they do not have to be from records or they could be similar to a famous recorded riff.

+May 19 2021

+Great Amps on my mind:
+1. Friedman JJ jerry cantrell
+2. Laney Blue Studio (l5?
+3. Mini Rectifier
+4. Mini 6505
+5. Mini Invective
+6. Mini BE
+7. Dirty Shirley
+8. Friedman Runt
+9.

+Experiment:
+I’d like to try a solid state amp with a tube mic preamp in the FX loop.
+That would be a really cool experiment.
+Maybe two or three in series to warm it more?
+Maybe tube mic preamp before the amp?